Varlight/BlueVote/README.md

 ## This Project was created in NIT Trichy Pragyan Technical Hackathon as part of Pragyan Festival
+This Project Won 3rd Place
 # Cryptogrow

 Welcome to Cryptogrow!
-This project does This is a voting application.
+This project was created according to the requirements in the given problem statement.

 ## Installation